PetrouilFan/SSH-Manager/README.md

 A beautiful manager to have all your ssh connections in the same place.

 ## How to use
-First, you have to download the required packages.
-You can do it by running the following command:

-`pip3 install PyYAML sty pick`

-Then, you will need to save your ssh connection details in the data.yaml file.
+You will need to save your ssh connection details in the data.yaml file.
 The structure is like this:

 ```